Stochastic volatility: 3/2 model

 The 3/2 model is similar to the Heston model, but assumes that the randomness of the variance process varies with $\nu_t^{3/2}$.
 The form of the variance differential is:

 However the meaning of the parameters is different from Heston model.
 In this model, both mean reverting and volatility of variance parameters are stochastic quantities given by $\theta\nu_t$ and $\xi\nu_t$ respectively.

+Rough volatility models

+Using estimation of volatility from high frequency data, smoothness of the volatility process has been questioned.

+It has been found that log-volatility behaves as a fractional Brownian motion with Hurst exponent of order $H = 0.1$, at any reasonable timescale.
+This led to the adoption of fractional stochastic volatility (FSV) models, leading to an overall Rough FSV (RFSV) where "rough" is to highlight that $H < 1/2$.
+The RFSV model is consistent with time series data, allowing for improved forecasts of realized volatility.